Noonc/Noon-Video-Downloader/README.md

 - Download the latest zip.
 - Open with Winrar, 7Zip or extract onto computer.
 - Then run "setup.exe" (The file "Noon's Video Downloader.msi" must be in the same directory as the exe to install)
+- If you are shown a ".NET Core" installation popup install that as well

 ## Usage
 - To run, open the "Video Downloader.exe" **!Must be run as Admin!** (v1.3.3)
+- To find the EXE file, the default install location is C:/Users/(user)/Program Files (x86)/Noon/Noons Video Downloader/
 - I recommend creating a shortcut that runs as admin. ([Here's How](https://raw.githubusercontent.com/Noonc/Noon-Video-Downloader/master/GitHubResources/shortcut.gif))
 ```